Search Ashworth College

 Taking progressively harder core academic classes is a wonderful way to get ready for the rigors of college studies.
 Start early and build on your successes with each year.
 Many students take increasingly difficult classes their first three years of high school, then take easy classes in their senior year.
 Doing this can send the wrong message to college admissions offices.

 Prepare for success in college by pushing yourself as far as you can go while in high school.
-It will be worth it.

 Learn more about the many degree and certificate programs available at Ashworth College.